lgiraudel/adopteungit/_posts/2017-04-26-how-to-do-atomic-commits.markdown

 The thing that matters is that the critical commits for a feature, the ones which will need to be actively reviewed, are free from all this visual distraction.

 The tricky part with this approach is to resist the temptation of doing `git add -A` to ship all modified files in the commit.
-This is where knowing how to use `git app -p` (or `--patch`) helps, so we can divide multiple updates within a single file to commit them separately.
+This is where knowing how to use `git add -p` (or `--patch`) helps, so we can divide multiple updates within a single file to commit them separately.

 Let’s say we have the following PHP file: